Hostile Whirlwinds

 Hostile Whirlwinds (Вихри враждебные) is a 1953 Soviet historical film directed by Mikhail Kalatozov based on a screenplay by Nikolai Pogodin.

 Plot summary

-Film portrays the first years of Soviet government, biography of Felix Dzerzhinsky in 1918–1921.
+The film portrays the first years of Soviet government, biography of Felix Dzerzhinsky in 1918–1921.

-In 1956 the film was re-released without scenes with Joseph Stalin.
+In 1956, three years after Joseph Stalin's death, the film was re-released without scenes featuring Stalin.

 This film explores a complex time between a relationship of two severely stern Soviet lovers who explore a complicated relationship.
 Some themes that occur during this film are resilience, the need for violence in difficult circumstances, and how physical relationships affect actual issues.
 This movie is symbolically sensual and takes great interpretation to understand the true meaning of this relationship.
 This substory occurs in the midst of several tragic events.
-It is rumoured that this story had a direct connection to the actual events of Joseph Stalin's third cousin's wife's best friend and how Stalin may have communicated through morse code to the film directors.
-This film is underrated, yet its dark back-meaning is important in understanding how relationships are similar and different.